Israel77-dev/ts-turtle/ROADMAP.md

 Project goals for the next version (0.4):

-[ ] Refactor and cleanup code for the UI
+[ ] Change the data exchange API from string based to object based [ ] Refactor and cleanup code for the UI
 [ ] Create unit tests